Health Insurance

 Life Insurance & Critical Illness Plans

-Most life and critical illness plans will provide a lump sum payout should you be struck by a critical illness or suffer total permanent disability.
+Most life insurance and critical illness plans will provide a lump sum payout should you be struck by a critical illness or suffer total permanent disability.
 These payouts are typically meant to act as a financial safety net for the insured, who may be unable to work, whether permanently or for a period of time while he recovers.
-This particularly benefits those with dependents, so they can maintain their standard of living with little or no disruption.
+This particularly benefits those with dependants, so they can maintain their standard of living with little or no disruption.

 While it’s possible to use that payout to hire a private caregiver for the insured who’s become disabled, factors such as the amount of sum assured, the age of the insured and what other financial commitments one may have, must be taken into consideration to determine if it would be sufficient for the long haul.